MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/quickstarts/xamarin-android/offline.md

 In this section, test the behavior with WiFi on, and then turn off WiFi to create an offline scenario.

-When you add data items, they are held in the local SQLite store, but not synced to the mobile service until you refresh the list.
-Other apps may have different requirements regarding when data needs to be synchronized, but for demo purposes this tutorial has the user explicitly request it.
+When you add data items, they're held in the local SQLite store, but not synced to the mobile service until you refresh the list.
+Other apps may have different requirements about when data needs to be synchronized, but for demo purposes this tutorial has the user explicitly request it.

 When you refresh the data, a new background task starts.
 It first pushes all changes made to the local store using synchronization context, then pulls all changed data from Azure to the local table.

-### Offline testing

-1. Place the device or simulator in *Airplane Mode*.
-This creates an offline scenario.
-2. Add some Todo items, or mark some items as complete.
-Quit the device or emulator (or forcibly close the app) and restart the app.
-Verify that your changes have been persisted on the device because they are held in the local SQLite store.
-3. View the contents of the Azure *TodoItem* table either with a SQL tool such as *SQL Server Management Studio*, or a REST client such as *Fiddler* or *Postman*.
-Verify that the new items have *not* been synced to the server
-4. Turn on WiFi in the device or simulator.
-Next, press the Refresh menu item.
-5. View the TodoItem data again in the Azure portal.
-The new and changed TodoItems should now appear.
+[!INCLUDE (../../includes/quickstart-offline-testing.md)]

 ## Next Steps